KaarleJ/simplyfood/README.md

 We use github actions to setup a CI/CD pipeline.
 We have a file [.github/workflows/deployment_pipeline.yml](.github/workflows/deployment_pipeline.yml) that defines the steps for build and test checks.
 And then we have Vercels own checks that deploy the app to Vercel.

 ## Development Roadmap
-- Add more api validations.
-- Loading icons for Form
-- Notification component.
+- More Oauth providers
-- E2E tests
+- comments
-- Pagination
+- user page
+- Top users in home page

 ## Known faults
 - Since the recipe page is being built on every client request it  is a bit slow.